-If you are insured through a Group Contract, each month your employer pays HNE for your coverage.
-If are insured with an Individual (Non-Group) Contract, each month you pay for your coverage.
+Each month your employer pays HNE for your coverage.
 This monthly payment is called the "Premium."
 The Premium covers many kinds of services.
 HNE covers checkups and other care to keep you healthy.
 We also cover hospital and other care when you are sick.
 When you use an In-Plan Provider, the bill is sent to HNE.
 For some services, such as doctors' visits, prescriptions, and emergency room visits, you pay a set dollar amount.
 This amount is called a "Copay."